Gorilla

 Effie

-Effie has over 100 descendants and was monitored by Dian Fossey herself.
-Five of the nine gorilla groups currently monitored by the Fossey Fund are led by an Effie family member.
+Effie has more than 100 descendants and was first monitored by Dian Fossey in 1967.
+Several of the gorilla groups currently monitored by the Fossey Fund are led by an Effie family member.
 Dian wrote that “Effie endowed her infants with love and security during their formative years and a keen self confidence that carried over into their adulthood.”

 Effie's Offspring